 Let’s look at examples from a few different industries.

 It’s well known in the web design world that white space translates to elegance and smoothness.
 The Miramonti Cortena’s simple, scrollable site is a breath of fresh air—probably exactly what its creators intend to evoke, with crisp natural imagery and a stripped-down typeface.

 What else is elegant about the Miramonti website?
 The fluidity of its translations, for one.
-Available in no less than seven languages, this mountain hideaway stays secluded in real life, but readily accessible online to millions of potential guests.
+This multilingual Squarespace site is available in no less than seven languages, this mountain hideaway stays secluded in real life, but readily accessible online to millions of potential guests.